Global types and event structure semantics for asynchronous multiparty sessions: A core calculus for multiparty sessions

-The order of messages in the queue is the order in which they will be read.
-Since the only reading order that matters is that between messages with the same sender and the same receiver, we consider message queues modulo the structural equivalence given by:\\ \centerline{$ \addMsg{\addMsg{\Msg}{\mq\pp{\la}\q}}{\addMsg{\mq\pr{\la'}\ps}{\Msg'}}\equiv \addMsg{\addMsg{\Msg}{\mq\pr{\la'}\ps}}{\addMsg{\mq\pp{\la}\q}{\Msg'}} ~~\text{if}~~\pp\not=\pr~~\text{or}~~\q\not=\ps $} The equivalence $\equiv$ says that a global queue may be split into a set of \emph{reading queues}, one for each participant (in which messages with different senders are not ordered), or even further, into a set of channel queues, one for each unidirectional channel $\pp\q$ or ordered pair $(\pp,\q)$ of participants.\\ Note in particular that $\addMsg{\mq\pp{\la}\q}{\mq\q{\la'}\pp} \equiv \addMsg{\mq\q{\la'}\pp}{\mq\pp{\la}\q}$.
+Note in particular that $\addMsg{\mq\pp{\la}\q}{\mq\q{\la'}\pp} \equiv \addMsg{\mq\q{\la'}\pp}{\mq\pp{\la}\q}$.
 These two equivalent queues represent a situation in which both participants $\pp$ and $\q$ have sent a label to the other one, and neither of them has read the label sent by the other one.
-This situation may indeed happen in a network with asynchronous communication.
 Since the two sends occur in parallel, the order of the corresponding messages in the queue should be irrelevant.
-This point will be further illustrated by~\refToExample{sync-async-characteristic-example}.
+This point will be further illustrated by Examples~\ref{sync-async-characteristic-example} and~\ref{htp}.